jwonged/GPS-Glove/README.md

 # GPS-Glove

-For translating GPS Google Maps Commands after pulling in Android App - from Java to C++ for Glove MicroBit
+Use microBitOutput() for translating GPS Google Map commands in Android App to compilable code for MicroBit